 Values in the Delta column can be displayed as text or bars.

-If the display mode is set to Value, the Delta Options group displays options that allow you to configure delta values and indication.
+If the display mode is set to Value, the Delta Options group displays options that allow you to configure delta values and the indication.

 You can use the Value type option to specify which values should be displayed in the Delta column.